ubccr/xdmod-ondemand/docs/upgrade.md

     ```SQL
     UNLOCK TABLES
     ```
-1. Reaggregate the page loads, replacing `[timestamp]` with the timestamp when you started, in the format `YYYY-MM-DD HH:MM:SS`:
+1. Reaggregate the page loads, replacing `YYYY-MM-DD HH:MM:SS` with the timestamp when you started:
+    ```sh
+    xdmod-ondemand-ingestor -a -m '[timestamp]'
     ```
-    $ xdmod-ondemand-ingestor -a -m '[timestamp]'

 ### Fix request path filtering of File Editor page impressions